winslosh/test-automation-recruitment-test/README.md

 ## What we review

 * **Correctness:** Do your tests compile and run?
-Do they actually make calls to the API and verify results?
 * **Code Quality:** Is your code maintainable, easy to understand, and conducive for future reuse or expansion?
-* **Quality Focused:** Does your choice of test case scenarios provide adequate, given the limits, confidence in the quality of the GitHub API endpoints tested?
+* **Quality Focused:** Does your choice of test case scenarios provide adequate, given the limits, confidence in the quality of the web app tested?
-* **Communication:** Are you able to defend why you picked your test case scenarios and explain what they do in your README and through other forms of communication?
+* **Communication:** Are you able to explain why you picked your test case scenarios and what they do in your README and through other forms of communication?

 ![Good Luck!](http://i.imgur.com/DHxjAeQ.jpg)

-#### Thanks for your time, we look forward to hearing from you!
+#### :wave:Thanks for your time, we look forward to hearing from you!